 Former advisor to President Trump Sebastian Gorka, who famously prefers to be called “Dr. Gorka,” is now playing one on TV — sort of.

 But now he's got a new gig: hawking fish oil pills in a TV ad, according to Mediaite.
-Once he suffered from back pain, he says, but now he’s been miraculously cured, thanks to Relief Factor.
+He used to suffer from back pain, he says, but now he’s been miraculously cured, thanks to Relief Factor.

 Gorka waged a long war with journalism over his “Dr.” honorific.
 He’s got a PhD in political science from Corvinus University of Budapest, and has requested that media outlets use the “Dr.” prefix when they refer to him.
 Most major media outlets generally only use that prefix for medical doctors.

 Well, now Gorka is, in a sense, a step closer to being an actual doctor.
 He’s claiming on TV that, for the low, low price of $19.95, you, too, can be free of chronic pain, thanks to Relief Factor.

 He’s not the first person in the Trump administration to take an, ahem, unusual position after leaving their government post.
 Sean Spicer, Trump’s first press secretary, is now dancing with the stars.